smh-hosseiny/FSRE_reproduction/README.md

 ## Results

-Our model achieves the following performance on :
+Our model achieves the following performance on KITTI eigen split:

 |                          |  RMS   |  RMSlog  |
 |   :-----------------     | :----- |  :-----  |